Senate wants unemployment rate checked - Vanguard News

 The roundtable is entitled: “Need for continuous implementation of policy reforms for the diversification of the Nigerian economy through solid minerals sector”.

-While stating that the sector was important to improved Gross Domestic Product (GDP), Abdullahi said that the Senate was concerned about the growth and sustainability of the economy.
+While stating that the sector was important to improved Gross Domestic Product (GDP), Abdullahi said thatbthe Senate was concerned about the growth and sustainability of the economy.

 “We have a population made up of youths; the average of Nigerian population is between 18 years and 19 years compared with that of Japan.